First, what is financial wellness, and how can it be defined?

-In today’s climate, your ability to address each generation by personalizing your benefits offering is crucial.
-So, how do you personalize your benefits offering?
+Today, your ability to address each generation by personalizing your benefits offering is crucial.
+So, how do employers do that?
 By catering to the needs of the individual.
-How do you do that?
+How?
 By giving each employee the flexibility to choose from a range of financial wellness options which are most beneficial to them.

 This is where a flexible benefits model is most useful.
 A flexible benefits plan enables companies to address and support the financial wellness of each employee by ensuring every individual’s needs are met.
 A flexible benefits plan created by the employer allows employees to select from a variety of pretax offerings to create a customized benefits package that best fits their requirements.
 For example, your offering may allow employees to choose a preferred supplier or select the pension or insurance that best suits them.

 Research shows that financial counselling services and tools aimed at budgeting, saving, and investing is definitely something employees want – with 86% of those surveyed saying they would participate in a financial education program provided by their employer.
 So, think about which financial wellness services can you offer as part of your flexible benefits plan.